 It beats the other Thai temple with its 70m tall white spire decorated with coloured glass and porcelain in intricate patterns.
 You can climb the spire to get a fantastic view of Thailand from the top.
 Mind that; you are climbing almost 23-floor height at one go!
 Unless you are fit enough to do this, don’t try it, especially in the afternoon.

 The best time of the day to visit the temple is in the evening.
-Be there before the sunset to observe those intricate patterns all over the temple.
+Be there before sunset to observe those intricate patterns all over the temple.
 Walk around to see the other buildings where monks live and pray.
 As the sky turns melon, you begin to hear a soothing tone of Buddhist chant by the monks from a temple.
 Remove your shoes, cover the shoulder to enter the temple and sit behind the monks.
 The vibration of the chant is hypnotising.
 Though the temple closes at 5.30 pm, you can be inside the temple complex till 8 pm.
 Then, take a ferry back to Wat Pho.
 Pick a restaurant by the riverside for dinner to relish some Thai food with the view of glowing Wat Arun in the front and watch those noisy river cruise dinner parties pass by.

 Night Flower Market

 Thailand is the world’s largest Orchid exporter & flowers are an essential part of the Buddhist tradition.
-Many markets in Thailand are essentially tourist traps; the Flower Market in old Bangkok is an actual offbeat place to glimpse local Thai life in the flower market.
+Many markets in Thailand are tourist traps; the Flower Market in old Bangkok is an offbeat place to glimpse local Thai life in the flower market.

 Take an early morning walk in Old Bangkok.

-The residential part of Old Bangkok streets are calm and makes you feel fresh.
+The residential part of Old Bangkok streets is calm and makes you feel fresh.
 This is the best place to watch the local life unwinding.
 The narrow alleys of Samsen road were perfect for an early morning walk.
 Thais walked with flowers to the nearby Wat.
 We could hear the soulful chants coming from the Wats now and then as we walked.
 The little shops were already busy selling daily needs to locals at 6.30 am.
 Teenagers were waiting near the food cart to grab breakfast by 7.30.
 Sangathews getting washed by the owners, two-wheelers carrying supplies to the restaurants, very few foreign tourists jogging by the canal – We forgot that we are in an infamous city for its chaotic traffic.

 The Grand Palace

-The Grand Palace has served as a home to Siam Kings since the 1780s.
+The Grand Palace has been a home to Siam Kings since the 1780s.
 This Constitutional monarch country has preserved the king’s official residence as National heritage in its good condition.
 It is not just one building but a complex of multiple buildings, including their administrative offices, various temples, libraries and many more.

 Miniature Angkor Wat temple at Grand Palace